Skip to main content

 ```

-`clerk init` is the default setup action after `clerk auth login`.
-It detects the framework and package manager, installs the correct Clerk SDK, and applies Next.js-specific setup such as providers, middleware, auth routes, and environment configuration.
+`clerk init` is the default setup action, signed in or not.
+It detects the framework and package manager and applies the Next.js setup described above.
 Do not pass `--framework` or `--pm` for existing projects unless the user explicitly wants to override detection or the CLI asks for those values.
-Do not list apps or ask which Clerk app to use before running it.

 If the directory is empty, ask the user which package manager they want to use.
 If they have no preference, use npm.
 Then scaffold a fresh Next.js app: